wp-plugins/formilla-live-chat/readme.txt

 * Formilla.com Live Chat allows you to **use your favorite live chat client** as long as it works with **Google Talk** (e.g. **Pidgin**, **Trillian**, **IMO**, etc.).

-* Respond to chats on the go via your **iPhone**, **Android**, or any smart phone live chat client supporting Google Talk (gtalk).
+* Respond to chats from your **iPhone**, **Android**, or any smart phone live chat client supporting Google Talk (gtalk).
 Our Google Talk option allows for up to four concurrent chats per chat agent.

 * Enable **proactive chat** to initiate an automatic live chat window to be displayed to your users